Mohammadfarokh/PK1/README.md

-# PK1
+# PK1: Programming Course 1 Solution

-This repository contains the sample solution for the practicum in the course Programming Course 1 (PK1) in the 2nd semester at Fachhochschule Dortmund.
-The practicum focuses on developing programming skills in Java, covering fundamental concepts such as procedural programming, object-oriented programming (OOP), control structures, data structures, and algorithms.
+This repository contains the sample solution for the **Programming Course 1 (PK1)** practicum, offered during the 2nd semester at **Fachhochschule Dortmund**.
+The course focuses on strengthening programming skills in Java and covers essential concepts such as:

+- **Procedural Programming**
+- **Object-Oriented Programming (OOP)**
+- **Control Structures**
+- **Data Structures**
+- **Algorithms**

+## Overview

-This solution implements all the tasks required for the PK1 course, providing clean, well-documented code.
-It serves as a reference for students learning Java fundamentals and how to apply them to solve typical programming problems.
+This solution implements all tasks and assignments required for the PK1 course.
+It provides clean, well-documented code and serves as a comprehensive reference for students who are learning Java fundamentals.
+The project showcases how to apply these core programming concepts to solve typical programming problems, with an emphasis on clear and maintainable code.

+## Key Concepts Covered

+- **Procedural Programming**: Understanding and applying basic procedural techniques for problem-solving.
+- **Object-Oriented Programming (OOP)**: Implementing classes, objects, inheritance, polymorphism, and encapsulation.
+- **Control Structures**: Utilizing conditionals (`if/else`), loops (`for`, `while`), and `switch` statements.
+- **Data Structures**: Using arrays, lists, stacks, queues, and other essential data structures to manage and manipulate data.
+- **Algorithms**: Implementing and optimizing algorithms for problem-solving, including sorting, searching, and other computational methods.

+## Purpose

+This repository is designed as a **learning resource** for students of the PK1 course.
+It provides a clear and structured approach to mastering Java fundamentals and applying them in practical programming scenarios.

+---

+Feel free to explore the code, learn from it, and apply these techniques to your own Java projects.